ielab/TILDE/README.md

 tokenizer = BertTokenizerFast.from_pretrained('bert-base-uncased')
 ```

-## Prepare environment and the data folder
+## Prepare environment and data folder
 We use [huggingface](https://huggingface.co/) implementation of BERT and [pytorch-lightning](https://www.pytorchlightning.ai/) to train TILDE. run `pip install -r requirements.txt` in the root folder to set up the libraries that will be used in this repo.

 To repoduce the results presented in the paper, you need to download `collection.tar.gz` from MS MARCO passage ranking repo with this [link](https://msmarco.blob.core.windows.net/msmarcoranking/collection.tar.gz).
 Unzip and put `collection.tsv` into the folder `./data`.